FTPie CLI - Command-Line File Transfers

 What you can automate

-- Reference saved accounts by name -
+ls,cp,mv,rm,mkdir) - Target any saved account by name and id -

-dropbox:/reports,myserver:/var/www- instead of re-entering credentials - Wire transfers into deploys - push a build artifact to a server as the last step of a release
+prod-server:3:/reports- or right-click a file in the app and Copy CLI Reference to paste a ready-made path or native-id reference (prod-server:3:id:<nativeId>) - Wire transfers into deploys - push a build artifact to a server as the last step of a release

-- Run it headless in CI or on a schedule, with exit codes you can branch on
+- Run it headless in CI or on a schedule, with

 Built for scripts